 Note: The CPA Firm will have to have already applied for and received a User Profile for the UFR eFiling System.

 Search for and Assign a CPA for a Fiscal Year

 From the Contractor Anchor page, click the Click Here to Select a CPA.

-The CPA Assignment for UFR Filing Period screen will apeear.
+The CPA Assignment for UFR Filing Period screen will appear.